Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Including Repulsive baryon interactions within the HRG model

 This approximation greatly simplifies the calculations of the baryon number susceptibilities, which are defined as

 The explicit expressions of $\chi_n^B$ are presented in Appendix \ref{app:fluct}.
 In this work, we have included the partial pressures of the QMHRG states with repulsive interactions among the (anti) baryons at the mean-field level.
-Typically in the earlier works, the mean-field coefficient has been chosen to be $K=450$ MeV $\text{fm}^3$ which is equivalent to $56.25~\text{GeV}^{-2}$ \cite{Sollfrank:1996hd,Huovinen:2017ogf} from phenomenological considerations.
+Typically in the earlier works the mean-field coefficient has been chosen to be $K=450$ MeV $\text{fm}^3$ which is equivalent to $56.25~\text{GeV}^{-2}$~ \cite{Sollfrank:1996hd,Huovinen:2017ogf} from phenomenological considerations.
 Here we suggest a new way of estimating this constant.

 Our approach is motivated by the fact that we have high precision lattice QCD data for $\chi_2^B$ and $\chi_4^B$ extrapolated to the continuum limit~\cite{Bollweg:2021vqf,Bollweg:2022rps,Bollweg:2022fqq}.
 Therefore, we adjust the value of $K$ to reproduce these lattice QCD results.
-In Fig. \ref{fig:chi2468B} we show the comparison of our results for the second and fourth order baryon number fluctuations with the corresponding lattice QCD results.
+In Fig. \ref{fig:chi2468B} we show the comparison of our results for the second- and fourth-order baryon number fluctuations with the corresponding lattice QCD results.
 The lattice QCD results on $\chi_{2}^{B}$ results disagree with the QMHRG model results for $T>150$ MeV, while the lattice QCD results for $\chi_{4}^{B}$ start to disagree with QMHRG model results already for $T>140$ MeV, when no repulsive interactions are taken into account.
-By including repulsive mean-field interactions within the QMHRG model with $K=33~\text{GeV}^{-2}$, we obtain a good agreement with the lattice QCD results for both $\chi_{2}^{B}$ and $\chi_4^B$ up to $T \sim 155$ MeV.
+By including repulsive mean-field interactions within the QMHRG model with $K=33~\text{GeV}^{-2}$, we obtain a good agreement with the lattice QCD results for both $\chi_{2}^{B}$ and $\chi_4^B$ up to $T \approx 155$ MeV.
+In addition there are lattice QCD results for $N_{\tau}=8$ and $N_{\tau}=12$ from the HotQCD Collaboration~\cite{Bazavov:2020bjn} and $N_{\tau}=12$ results from the Wuppertal-Budapest Collaboration~\cite{Borsanyi:2018grb} for spatial volume $V^{1/3}T=4$.
+Here $N_{\tau}$ is the temporal lattice extent that is related to the temperature and the lattice spacing $a$, as $N_{\tau}=1/(a T)$.
+Very recently continuum extrapolated lattice QCD results on for sixth- and eighth-order baryon number fluctuations were released for small spatial volume $V^{1/3}T=2$ \cite{Borsanyi:2023wno}.